 Read more about how elk handles responsive design in the "Mobile First" section.

-Instead, elk uses a unique system of removing elements as the screen size gets smaller, a sort of "Mobile Last".
+elk uses a unique system of removing elements as the screen size gets smaller, a sort of "Mobile Last".

 For example, hiding an element when on a Laptop resolution will also mean the element is hidden on a Mobile resolution also.
+This way complexity is reduced when moving down in resolution as opposed to introducing it.

 The first element inside the row will disappear on a Laptop, but it also won't be present on a Mobile either.